jsomville/open-CES/README.md

 ---

-# Configuration
+# Configuration file

-All configuration can be find in a .env file
-The following variables are expected:
+An .env file is expected on the root of thhe project.
+Containing the following variables:
 - PORT=port number
 - ENVIRO=string for environement, a value of "PRD" refers to production
 - JWT_ACCESS_SECRET_KEY=Key for JWT Access token